cpmontagna/pyFlushing/flushingColumn/column1/README.md

 ## Results
 Outputs are matrix text files in [results](pyResults), one file for each input batch as indicated in the file name.
-Files are so oganized:
+Columns are

 | p | T | total water | total CO2 | dissolved water | dissolved CO2 | exsoved water | exsolved water mol | fluid |
 |---|---|-------------|-----------|-----------------|---------------|---------------|--------------------|-------|